SpaceKatt/github-org-microservice/README.md

 ### Basic Data Flow

-The following diagram depicts an abstract description of how data flows throughout the system when a client makes a request to the `GET /v1/{org}/repositories` endpoint.
+The following diagram depicts an abstract representation of how data flows through the system when a client makes a request to the `GET /v1/{org}/repositories` endpoint.

 ![Client request flow diagram](docs/diagrams/out/user-data-flow.png)